KQM-git/TCL/mechanics/gameplay-mechanics/attributes/energy.md

 #### Favonius Series

-**3 clear energy particles** are created when the passive procs.
+**3 clear energy particles** are created when the passive procs, because particles are generated, the energy gained from this method is affected by Energy Recharge%.
 Refinements only change the frequency of orbs produced.

 #### Prototype Amber